icoz69/icoz69.github.io/index.md

 ## About Me

-I am a Ph.D. candidate, supervised by Prof. Guosheng Lin, at School of Computer Science and Engineering, Nanyang Technological University, Singapore.
+I am a Ph.D. candidate, supervised by Prof. Guosheng Lin, at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore.
 I am currently a Research Intern at AI lab, ByteDance.
+I obtained my bachelor's degree from China University of Mining and Technology (CUMT).
 I am open to positions in both industries or academia in the future.

 ## Research Interests